 - Use hand dryers rather than paper towels in bathrooms

-- Stock reusable items in the admissions rather than disposable water (pitchers, bed pans)
+- Stock reusable – rather than disposable – items during admissions (water pitchers, bed pans)

 - Use washable items in patient rooms (gowns, linens)